sheldrake/gig/charter.md

 teleconference will be considered provisional.

-A call for consensus (CfC) will be issued for all resolutions, with a response period from one week to 10 working days, depending on the lead or chair’s evaluation of the group consensus on the issue.
+A call for consensus (CfC) will be issued for all resolutions, with a response period from one week to ten working days, depending on the lead or chair’s evaluation of the Group consensus on the issue.

-If no objections are raised by the end of the response period, the resolution will be considered to have consensus as a resolution of the group.
+If no objections are raised by the end of the response period, the resolution will be considered to have consensus as a resolution of the Group.

-All decisions made by the group should be considered resolved unless and until new information becomes available, or unless reopened at the discretion of the leads or chair.
+All decisions made by the Group should be considered resolved unless and until new information becomes available, or unless reopened at the discretion of the leads or chair.

 ## Patent Policy
-This Working Group operates in public.
-To promote the widest adoption of our principles and recommendations, our work will always be made available on a Royalty-Free basis.
+The Working Group operates in public.
+To promote the widest adoption of our principles and recommendations, our work will always be made available on a royalty-free basis.
 Participants agree to provide their contributions free of patent constraints.

 ## Licensing